ibbles/LearningUnreal/Input Bindings.md

 This will add a root execution node to the graph.
 For a [[Pawn]] it is common to simply forward the Event outputs to the inputs of a Add Movement Input or Add Controller {Yaw, Pitch, Roll} Input node.

-Many Actors may be listening for [[Input Events]] but only one will receive it.
+Many Actors may be listening for [[Input Event]] but only one will receive it.
 The [[Player Controller]] is always in the list of candidates, but so is any other Actor that has had the [[Enable Input]] function called on it.